ThePalaceProject/web-patron/README.md

 When running the image with the `CONFIG_FILE` option, you will want to provide the file's directory to the container as a volume, so the container can access the file on your host machine.
 When doing this, replace `$PATH_TO_LOCAL_VOLUME` with the absolute path to the `/config` directory on the host machine.

-#### From the command line
+### From the command line

 This command will download the image from NYPL's Docker Hub repo, and then run it with the `CONFIG_FILE` option (using a file named `cm_libraries.txt`) and the name `patronweb`.
 If you would like to run your locally built image, substitute `nypl/patron-web` with the tag of the image you built previously (just `patronweb` in the example above).

 ```
-docker run -d --name patronweb -p 3000:3000\
+docker run -d --name patronweb -p 3000:3000\\
-  --restart=unless-stopped \
+  --restart=unless-stopped \\
-  -e "CONFIG_FILE=/config_volume/config.yml" \
+  -e "CONFIG_FILE=/config_volume/config.yml" \\
-  -v $PATH_TO_LOCAL_VOLUME:/config_volume \
+  -v $PATH_TO_LOCAL_VOLUME:/config_volume \\
   nypl/patronweb

 ```

 What are these commands doing?

-- `--name` - allows you to name your docker container
+- `-name` - allows you to name your docker container
-- `-d` - detatches the docker container from the terminal.
+- `d` - detatches the docker container from the terminal.
 If running locally, you can still view the container with Docker Desktop.
-- `-p 3000:3000` - the default port exposed in the image during the build is 3000.
+- `p 3000:3000` - the default port exposed in the image during the build is 3000.
 This command maps that to port 3000 on the host machine so it can be accessed there.
-- `--restart=unless-stopped` - this will make the container restart if it exits erroneously.
+- `-restart=unless-stopped` - this will make the container restart if it exits erroneously.
-- `-e` - define environment variable(s).
+- `e` - define environment variable(s).
-- `-v $PATH_TO_LOCAL_VOLUME:/config` - allows you to specify which directory on the host machine will contain your config.
+- `v $PATH_TO_LOCAL_VOLUME:/config` - allows you to specify which directory on the host machine will contain your config.

-#### Using `docker-compose`
+### Using `docker-compose`

 Instead of using the `docker run` command at the command line, it's also possible to use the `docker-compose` utility to create the container.
 Using docker-compose provides the advantage of encapsulating the run parameters in a configuration file that can be committed to source control.
 We've added an example `docker-compose.yml` file in this repository, which you can adjust as needed with parameters that fit your development.